backstage/backstage/STYLE.md

 The doc comments are of the good old `/** ... */` format, with tags of the format `@<tag>` used to mark various things.
 The [TSDoc website](https://tsdoc.org/) has a good index of all available tags.

-There are a few things to pay attention to to make the documentation show up in a nice way on the website...
+There are a few things to pay attention to, in order to make the documentation show up in a nice way on the website...

 ## Declare exported functions using the `function` keyword